 As well as choosing realistic wood-inspired frames and coloured finishes, you can opt for decorative windows also.

 If you want to add character to your property, for example, you may choose sliding sash double glazing.
 Alternatively, you may want to add a transom window above your front door or an arched window as a feature of your property.

-Similarly, double glazing can now cover larger areas, without spoiling your view with additional fitments, so it’s perfect for bay windows, sliding patio doors and picture windows.
+Similarly, double glazing can cover larger areas without spoiling your view with additional fitments, so it’s perfect for bay windows, sliding patio doors and picture windows.

 With so many choices of window styles, you can make your home as unique as you like, all while benefiting from the added security, efficiency and functionality of double glazing.

 If you’ve yet to install double glazing in your property, you could increase its value by doing so now.

 UPVC doors and windows have always boosted property values, simply because of the added insulation and security they offer, in conjunction with the decreased energy costs they deliver.

 However, with more modern UPVC windows and doors available, you can increase the value of your property even further.

 If you knew you’d be selling your property at some point, waiting to double-glaze your home may have been a savvy financial decision.